Why McLanahan Cone Crushers?

 A balanced eccentric coupled with a fulcrum point ideally placed over the crushing chamber yields highly effective compression crushing.
-This allows higher eccentric speeds to maximise performance without disruptive forces.
-The eccentric stroke is designed to work with the eccentric speed and fulcrum position to produce higher yields and minimise recirculating loads.
+This allows higher eccentric speeds to maximize performance without disruptive forces.
+The eccentric stroke is designed to work with the eccentric speed and fulcrum position to produce higher yields and minimize recirculating loads.
 The torque and resultant crushing forces are as effective as virtually any Cone Crusher on the market.

 Spiral bevel gears provide the turning force to the eccentric.
 The spiral gear is mounted on a sturdy countershaft of the Cone Crusher, which rides in bronze bushings.
 The gears are precision cut for quiet operation.
 Misalignment problems are eliminated.